 My house’s transition from the late 70s into our current era… with Feng Shui in mind.
 Part 1.

 We have been working on our house in Mobile, AL on and off for two years now and wanted to walk you through my process.
 Feng Shui adds an extra layer of demands when it comes to renovating.
 You have to take into account colors, elements, shapes, and orientations.
+But it’s doable… and the result is that you have an incredibly peaceful feeling when you come into your house.
+Your life also takes a turn for the better, with areas of your life that weren’t previously great becoming suddenly magically blessed.

 Then, we moved in… and absolutely loved living in our newly renovated home.
 But there was still work to do, namely removing the carpet on the stairs, taking out a million staples from them (we did it by hand), repainting them, making new kitchen cabinet doors because the old ones were falling apart, installing shelves and furnishing the whole place.

 As this work progressed, we abruptly learned that we would be moving again because of my husband’s job being relocated to another city.
 We decided to follow the job, a hard decision after spending so much time working on our house!
-Long story short, 4/5 of our renovation is done and we are basically thinking about selling the house.
-What a pity… but what a great adventure to discover an exciting new place.

 We started by removing all the popcorn from the ceiling, a texture that looks like cottage cheese.
 If (thankfully) you are not familiar with popcorn, zoom in on the ceiling in the photo below.